The Nightmare of Sigil

 These charms follow the same rules potions do, with only minor alterations to how they're used.
 What spells are prepared varies wildly on who's selling or crafting.
 Please note that the divine spells are unable to be selected.

-The standard bone charm is a single, pure bone shard (often a finger bone) that is devoid of any serious flaws such as sin taint or fractures.
+The standard bone charm is a single, humanoid bone shard (often a finger bone) that is devoid of any serious flaws such as sin taint or fractures.
 Severely damaged bones are incapable of holding spells.
 Up to three charms can be held in an object called a Charm Clasp, which are usually designed to be pendants or circlets.

 *A charm is twisted in its clasp to activate the prepared spell.